Self-Hosted Configuration

 true |

-PWP__FILES__ENABLE_RETRIEVAL_STEP | When true , adds an option to have a preliminary step to retrieve passwords. |
+PWP__FILES__ENABLE_RETRIEVAL_STEP | When true , adds an option to have a preliminary step to retrieve file pushes. |

 true |

-PWP__FILES__RETRIEVAL_STEP_DEFAULT | Sets the default value for the retrieval step for newly created passwords. | false |
+PWP__FILES__RETRIEVAL_STEP_DEFAULT | Sets the default value for the retrieval step for newly created file pushes. | false |

 PWP__FILES__MAX_FILE_UPLOADS | Sets the maximum number of files that can be added to a single push. | 10 |

-PWP__FILES__EXPIRE_AFTER_DAYS_DEFAULT | Controls the “Expire After Days” default value in Password#new | 7 |
+PWP__FILES__EXPIRE_AFTER_DAYS_DEFAULT | Controls the “Expire After Days” default value in newly created file pushes. | 7 |

-PWP__FILES__EXPIRE_AFTER_DAYS_MIN | Controls the “Expire After Days” minimum value in Password#new | 1 |
+PWP__FILES__EXPIRE_AFTER_DAYS_MIN | Controls the “Expire After Days” minimum value in newly created file pushes. | 1 |

-PWP__FILES__EXPIRE_AFTER_DAYS_MAX | Controls the “Expire After Days” maximum value in Password#new | 90 |
+PWP__FILES__EXPIRE_AFTER_DAYS_MAX | Controls the “Expire After Days” maximum value in newly created file pushes. | 90 |

-PWP__FILES__EXPIRE_AFTER_VIEWS_DEFAULT | Controls the “Expire After Views” default value in Password#new | 5 |
+PWP__FILES__EXPIRE_AFTER_VIEWS_DEFAULT | Controls the “Expire After Views” default value in newly created file pushes. | 5 |

-PWP__FILES__EXPIRE_AFTER_VIEWS_MIN | Controls the “Expire After Views” minimum value in Password#new | 1 |
+PWP__FILES__EXPIRE_AFTER_VIEWS_MIN | Controls the “Expire After Views” minimum value in newly created file pushes. | 1 |

-PWP__FILES__EXPIRE_AFTER_VIEWS_MAX | Controls the “Expire After Views” maximum value in Password#new | 100 |
+PWP__FILES__EXPIRE_AFTER_VIEWS_MAX | Controls the “Expire After Views” maximum value in newly created file pushes. | 100 |

-Choosing a Backend Storage Mechanism
+Choosing a Storage Backend for File Uploads

 The following sections explain how to configure each.
 Only one configuration can be active at any time.